Leaflet ASPAVELI 1080mg 54mg / ml solution for infusion

 Pegcetacoplan can be given by a healthcare professional or administered by the patient or caregiverfollowing proper instruction.

-Pegcetacoplan is administered twice weekly as a 1 080 mg subcutaneous infusion with a commerciallyavailable syringe system infusion pump that can deliver doses up to 20 mL.
-The twice weekly doseshould be administered on Day 1 and Day 4 of each treatment week.
+Pegcetacoplan is administered twice weekly as a 1 080 mg subcutaneous infusion with a commerciallyavailable syringe system infusion pump or on-body delivery system, that can deliver doses up to20 mL.
+The twice weekly dose should be administered on Day 1 and Day 4 of each treatment week.

 PNH is a chronic disease and treatment with ASPAVELI is recommended to continue for the patient’slifetime, unless the discontinuation of this medicinal product is clinically indicated (see section 4.4).

-Patients switching to ASPAVELI from a C5 inhibitor
+Patients with PNH switching to ASPAVELI from a C5 inhibitor

 For the first 4 weeks, pegcetacoplan is administered as twice weekly subcutaneous doses of 1 080 mgin addition to the patient’s current dose of C5 inhibitor treatment to minimise the risk of haemolysiswith abrupt treatment discontinuation.
 After 4 weeks, the patient should discontinue C5 inhibitorbefore continuing on monotherapy with ASPAVELI.